 An extra layer of insulation is always a good way to reduce noise from penetrating materials.
 Whether it’s a home or your car, the more ‘padding’ between you and the source of the noise, the quieter things will be naturally.
-An undercoating serves as this purpose for cars, trucks, and SUV.
+An undercoating serves as this purpose for cars, trucks, and SUVs.
 So, if road noise is something that bothers you, consider this option.

 The only “con” of an undercoating or rustproofing sprays is the cost.
 However, when you weigh the cost of replacing a vehicle due to rust damage vs the few hundred dollars for a professional to coat your vehicle, it really is a no brainer.